Trump Accounts vs. 529 Plans, Know the Difference

 Accessibility

 For many years, a common complaint of 529 plans was the narrow definition of qualified education expenses.
-Families hesitated to commit funds to a 529 when there was a chance their child might not attend college.
+Families hesitated to commit funds to a 529 plan when there was a chance their child might not attend college.

-Since Trump Account funds are inaccessible until age 18, they cannot be used for any pre-college educational expenses, and any distribution taken for a professional certification would trigger the 10% early withdrawal penalty.
+Since Trump Account funds are generally inaccessible until age 18, they cannot be used for any pre-college educational expenses, and any distribution taken for a professional certification would trigger the 10% early withdrawal penalty.
 Trump Accounts do allow for an ABLE rollover, but only if the entire balance is transferred directly into an ABLE account during the calendar year the beneficiary turns 17.
 This rollover is exempt from the annual ABLE contribution limit.

 Contribution Limits